TheLord45/tpanel/README.md

 Your Java distribution may be in a different location.
 Set the variable `JAVA_HOME` to the location on your system.
 Don't forget to set this path also for the variable `PATH`.

 It is possible that you want to use another ndk version then *23.1.7779620*.
-At the time of writing this documentation, this was the latest one available.
-You can use of course a newer one.
+At the time of writing this documentation, this was the latest one available supported by Qt 5.15.
+If you want to use a newer version make sure your Qt version supports it.

 I wrote the Java part for Android to work with Android 10.
 I use some API function available with Android 10 and above for getting the battery state and the network state.
 This is the reason why I set `ANDROID_NDK_PLATTFORM` to `android-29`.
 It is up to you to use a newer API.